Skip to content ↓

 Opportunities to Lead

 We offer lots of opportunities for pupils to take on new responsibilities and be involved in successfully supporting the life and work of the school.
-These include elected representatives on our Children’s Council, Eco Committee and leadership roles such as peer mediators, play leaders, librarians and Early Years’ leaders.
+Our School Council is made up of a number of advocates leading for change.
+Please see our Courageous Advocacy page for more information.

 Pupils tell us that they enjoy the opportunity to volunteer to help make their school an even better place to be and that they enjoy the additional responsibility.